nopnop2002/esp-idf-x9c103/README.md

 Three-Wire Digitally Controlled Potentiometer driver for ESP-IDF.

 ESP32 has two 8-bit DAC (digital to analog converter) channels, connected to GPIO25 (Channel 1) and GPIO26 (Channel 2).
+ESP32S2 has two 8-bit DAC (digital to analog converter) channels, connected to GPIO17 (Channel 1) and GPIO18 (Channel 2).
 However, the maximum voltage is up to VDD.
 If you control a voltage up to 5V, you can use this.

-And ESP32Sx/ESP32Cx core does not have a DAC function.
+And ESP32S3/ESP32Cx core does not have a DAC function.

 - X9C102 = 1kOhms
 - X9C103 = 10kOhms